microseg/MaskTerial/README.md

 - [**MaskTerial**](https://github.com/Jaluus/MaskTerial): The code for the model training, evaluation, and inference.
 - [**Maskterial-Synthetic-Data**](https://github.com/Jaluus/Maskterial-Synthetic-Data): The code for the synthetic data generation.

+## 🚀 Quickstart

+For a quick demo of the model, you can use the [Colab Notebook](https://colab.research.google.com/drive/1wirro3JP7GG0jylQpzMKpNT5hch4FcJa?usp=sharing).
+We also provide an [example Jupyter Notebook](demo/demo_inference.ipynb) in the `demo` folder that demonstrates how to use the model for inference and evaluation.
+Otherwise we provide an inference server and a frontend to try out the models and see how they work through docker.

 ## Installation